tichopad/dnt/README.md

 ## What does this do?

-Takes a Deno module and creates an npm package for use in Node.js.
+Takes a Deno module and creates a Node.js compatible npm package.

 See [@deno/dnt README for more details](https://github.com/denoland/dnt/blob/main/README.md).
 This README will focus on what's different.